 Hence, by definition, trading involves losing.
 Losing is an essential part of trading for a living.

-Trading is about losing correctly.
+Therefore, trading is about losing correctly.

 You want to lose.
 Provided that you are losing as part of a method that generates profits over time.

 It means that losing trades do not make you a bad trader.
 It’s how you lose.